-Section 7.3.1 Proposal of an Alternative Resolution Process.
-At any time during the student conduct process, SCCS may propose to the Respondent and the Complainant that they attempt to resolve the allegations against the Respondent through an alternative resolution process.
-Before proposing that the allegations be resolved through an alternative resolution process, SCCS shall determine whether an alternative resolution process would be an appropriate method of resolution based on the facts and circumstances of the case, and, if so, what type of alternative resolution process should be used.
-Examples of alternative resolution processes that may be proposed by SCCS include mediation, facilitated dialogue, conflict coaching, and restorative justice.
-An alternative resolution process is a voluntary process that may or may not result in an Alternative Resolution Agreement.
+Section 7.3.1 Proposal of Alternative

+Resolution.
+At any time during the student conduct process, allegations against the Respondent (except for Title IX Allegations which may be resolved through the Informal Resolution process set forth in Section 7.4) may be resolved through an alternative resolution.
+An alternative resolution is a resolution that is reached through a process and/or by a sanction or restriction not described in the Code.
+Before proposing an alternative resolution, SCCS shall determine whether an alternative resolution would be appropriate based on the facts and circumstances of the case, and, if so, what type of alternative resolution process should be used.
+In cases involving sexual harassment, sexual assault, dating violence, domestic violence, stalking, sexual exploitation, or retaliation that are not subject to the Informal Resolution process, SCCS will consult with the Title IX Coordinator in making that determination.
+Examples of alternative resolution processes that may be proposed by SCCS include but are not limited to mediation, facilitated dialogue, conflict coaching, and restorative justice.
+The process of trying to reach an alternative resolution is voluntary (i.e., neither the Respondent nor a Complainant is required to participate).
 If an Alternative Resolution Agreement is not reached, then the student conduct process will proceed, and the allegations against the Respondent will be resolved through one of the other resolution methods in the Code.